by Dr. Bill Rawls

 Defend your microbiome with herbal therapy.
 Take synergistic herbal therapy to suppress microbes, promote microbiome balance, and help counter the other cellular stress factors.

 Medicinal herbs are plants that mesh particularly well with human biochemistry.
 Evidence supporting herbal therapy includes historical information from traditional use by every culture on earth, population studies of current use, lab-based studies, animal studies, and human studies.
-All totaled, we know more about medicinal herbs than any other therapy currently available, including all drugs.
+Altogether, we know more about medicinal herbs than any other therapy currently available, including all drugs.

 Here are just some of the benefits of natural herbal therapy for overcoming all sorts of chronic illness: